Uniform Marriage and Divorce Act

 • The physical and mental health of all individuals involved with the child

-• The relation of the child along with the parents, the siblings and any other individuals affecting the child
+• The relation of the child with the parents, the siblings and any other individuals affecting the child

 • The preferences of the child and the parents